Etosha Safari Camp is large and friendly.

 Medical care: The nearest doctor is in Outjo, about 75km away.

 Security measures: There are security guards at the gate during the day, and at night they patrol in camp.

 Laundry facilities: There is a laundry service for an extra cost.

 Money: There are safes in the rooms.

 Accepted payment on location: Namibian dollars and South African rand are accepted.
-Travellers can pay with Visa and Mastercard.
-Cheques are not accepted.
+Travellers can also pay with Visa and Mastercard, but not travellers’ cheques.